 Amual Pension Cost - Miscellaneous plan - cost for PERS for fiscal year 2003-04 was equal to the City's required and actual contributions which was determined as part of the June 30, 2001 actuarial valuation using the antry age actuarial cost method.
 The assumptions included in the June 30, 2001 actuarial valuation valuation were: (a) 8.25% investment rate of return (het of administrative expenses), (b) 3.75% to 14.20% projected annual salary increases that vary by age, service, and type of employment, and (c) 3.75%.
 The actuarial valuation valuation cost-of-living adjustments.
 Both (a) and (b) included an inflation component of 3.50%.
-The actuarial valuation cost-of-living adjustments. value of PERS assets was determined using techniques that smooth the effects of short-term volatility in value of PERS assets was determined using techniques that smooth the effects of short-term volatility in the mattet value of investments.
+The actuarial value of PERS assets was determined using techniques that smooth the effects of short-term volatility in value of PERS assets was determined using techniques that smooth the effects of short-term volatility in the mattet value of investments.
 Changes in unfunded liability(excess assets) due to changes in actuarial methods or assumptions or changes in plan benefits are amorized, as a level percentage of approver a closed 20 year period.
 Actuarial gains and losses are first offset against one another and then they over a closed 20 year period.
-Actuarial gains and losses are first offset against one another and then they over a closed 20 year actuarial gains and losses are first offset against one another and then they over a closed 20 year actuarial gains and losses are first offset against one another and then they are accurated and the set offset against one another and then the set offset against one another and the term offset against one and the set offset against one another and the term of the set offset against one another and the term of the set offset against one another and the term of the set offset against one another and the term offset against one another and the term offset against one another and the term offset against one actual term offset against one another and the term offset against one actual against one another and the term offset against one another a 10% of the net unamortized gain/loss is recognized.
+10% of the net unamortized gain/loss is recognized.